ucan-wg/invocation/README.md

 ### 2.2.5 Pointers

-An [Invocation Pointer](#7-invocation-pointer) identifies a specific invocation.
+An [Invocation Pointer](#7-pointer) identifies a specific invocation.
 An Invoked Task Pointer points to a unique Task inside an Invocation.

 ### 2.2.6 Result

 A [Result](#8-result) is the output of a Closure.

-### 2.2.7 Result
+### 2.2.7 Receipt

 A [Receipt](#9-receipt) describes the output of an invocation, referenced by its Invocation Pointer.